llachiver/IRC_python/README.md

 - ERR 2  Auto KILL/KICK/BAN
 - ERR 3  nick already used
 - ERR 4  selected user not on the channel
-- ERR 5  try to send when not on a channel
+- ERR 5  unauthorized command (go to HUB or join a channel)
 - ERR 6  unexisting or closed channel
 - ERR 7  limit of connexions reached
+- ERR 8  channel name already used